Timeline

 2017RELX signs the We Are Still In Declaration, aiming to “continue to support climate action to meet the Paris Agreement [...and] remain actively engaged with the international community as part of the global effort to hold warming to well below 2°C and to accelerate the transition to a clean energy economy.”

-2017"Elsevier’s R&D Solutions is a portfolio of tools that integrate data, analytics and technology capabilities to help oil & gas businesses reduce E&P costs and boost operational efficiency" (R&D Solutions for Oil and Gas PDF); Regarding negative impacts of products, investors are informed "RELX focused its efforts [on its own activities] rather than trying to measure what exactly the customers did with the products" (RELX AGM).
+2017"Elsevier’s R&D Solutions is a portfolio of tools that integrate data, analytics and technology capabilities to help oil & gas businesses reduce E&P costs and boost operational efficiency" (R&D Solutions for Oil and Gas PDF); Regarding "negative impact on costumer use of its products and services," investors are informed "RELX focused its efforts [on its own activities] rather than trying to measure what exactly the customers did with the products, which was quite difficult."
+(RELX AGM).

 2018As Shell faces multiple climate lawsuits pertaining to misalignment with the Paris Agreement, Elsevier invites its CEO to the first annual Elsevier Economics Lecture, where he promotes Shell as being “in step with society's drive to align with the Paris Agreement” and claims that “in Canada, Shell has shown that CCS [carbon capture and storage] works.”
 Like other CCS projects, that project would be found to emit far more CO2 than it captures.

 2019 RELX states that “we believe the Paris Climate Agreement is our best hope for avoiding dangerous climate change…We support global efforts to mitigate climate change through the rapid reduction of greenhouse gas emissions.”
-(RELX Climate Change Statement)
+(RELX Climate Change Statement).
+A RELX policy says it's “committed to the protection of the environment, through the prevention of pollution [and to] minimising its contribution to climate change, in line with the scale of action deemed necessary by science.”
+(RELX Global Environment Policy)

-2019 Elsevier explains that it "enables entire exploration and development teams to gain a deeper understanding of petroleum systems and reservoir properties."
-(Elsevier Oil and Gas PDF) "Elsevier’s solutions...help oil & gas businesses increase productivity" (Oil and gas going green white paper)
+2019 Elsevier explains that it "enables entire exploration and development teams to gain a deeper understanding of petroleum systems and reservoir properties" (Elsevier Oil and Gas PDF) and it "helps oil and gas companies prioritize opportunities" and "increase productivity" (Oil and gas going green white paper)

 2020 A RELX voluntary initiative indicates it will “implement science-based targets on climate and drive actions that are consistent with a 1.5-degree pathway to achieve net-zero.”
 (Climate Pact)